 Immigrant investors, their spouses and dependent children are subject to conditional permanent residence for a two-year period.
 The alien must file a petition to remove the conditions (using Form I-829) during a 90-day period prior to the second anniversary of the alien’s lawful admission as a permanent resident.
 USCIS will examine the business at the end of the two year period to determine whether or not the alien has complied with all of the requirements.

-At the Law Offices of Manesh&Mizrahi, we are dedicated to helping people secure a safe haven here in the U.S. This is not just an aspect of law we practice, it is the cornerstone of our practice and a personal passion of every attorney in this office.
-We have represented asylum seekers from the following countries:
+At Manesh & Mizrahi, we are dedicated to helping people secure a safe haven here in the U.S. This is not just an aspect of law we practice; it is the cornerstone of our practice and a personal passion of every attorney in this office.
+We have represented asylum seekers from many countries with optimum results.

 Our clients have received asylum based on a number of reasons including the following examples:

-- religious persecution, including persecution of Bahais, Jews, Christians, Sunni Muslims, Zoroastrians and Sufis in Iran
+- religious persecution, including persecution of Bahais, Jews, Christians, Sunni Muslims, Zoroastrians and Sufis or conversion to another religion, in Iran

 - involuntary sterilization